Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy

-which we call GRD$_3$ for notational convenience.\ In the above Lagrangian \eqref{eq:limitTMG}, we have flipped an overall sign such that the Einstein-Hilbert term has the correct sign for the massless graviton, and at the same time, the dilaton part of the Lagrangian has to also flip an overall sign accordingly as it arises from expanding the original Einstein-Hilbert term in Eq.\eqref{eq:TMG-L} under the conformal transformation \eqref{eq:CT-gmunu}.\ Hence, the Lagrangian \eqref{eq:limitTMG} shows that the dilaton $\phi$ becomes a physical scalar field in the massless limit.\footnote{ We will further elaborate this below Eq.\eqref{eq:gauge-fixingLSZ-2}.\ We note that the gauge-fixing function vanishes in the massless limit $m\!=\!0\hs$, so the combination $(h\hsm -\hsm\phi)$ is no longer constrained by this gauge-fixing in the massless limit and the dilaton $\phi$ is released as a massless physical scalar.\ Moreover, scattering amplitude of the physical dilatons ($\phi$) is gauge-independent, and corresponds to the double copy of the scattering amplitude of the physical gauge bosons ($\AT^a$) in 3d massless YM theory, as will be shown in Sec.\,\ref{sec:4.3}).}\ This clearly demonstrates that the massless limit of the 3d WTMG theory contains the massless GR$_3$ (with an unphysical massless graviton field) coupled to a physical massless dilaton field.\ In this massless limit, the one physical degree of freedom of the massive graviton decouples and converts to a physical scalar boson (corresponding to the transverse trace mode of the massive graviton, known as the dilaton).\
+which we call GRD$_3$ for notational convenience.\ The Lagrangian \eqref{eq:limitTMG} shows that the dilaton $\phi$ becomes a physical scalar field in the massless limit.\footnote{ We will further elaborate this point below Eq.\eqref{eq:gauge-fixingLSZ-2}.\ We note that the on-shell gauge-fixing function vanishes in the massless limit $m\!=\!0\hs$, so the combination $(h\hsm -\hsm\phi)$ is no longer constrained by this gauge-fixing in the massless limit and the dilaton $\phi$ is released to be a physical massless scalar.\ Moreover, scattering amplitude of the physical dilatons ($\phi$) is gauge-independent, and corresponds to the double copy of the scattering amplitude of the physical gauge bosons ($\AT^a$) in 3d massless YM theory (cf.\ Sec.\,\ref{sec:4.3}).}\ This clearly demonstrates that the massless limit of the 3d WTMG theory contains the massless GR$_3$ (with an unphysical massless graviton field) coupled to a physical massless dilaton field.\ In this massless limit, the one physical degree of freedom of the massive graviton decouples and converts to a physical scalar boson (corresponding to the transverse trace mode of the massive graviton, known as the dilaton).\